 Selling Inherited Property to an Investor

 Another option for the home sale is selling the inherited property to a local real estate investor who will buy for cash in as-is condition.
-There are no costs to work with an investor; however, if the inherited property is in excellent condition, you will not receive the highest offer for your home.
+There are no costs to work with an investor, but keep in mind that if the property is in excellent condition, you will not receive market value for your home.

-If your inherited home requires repairs or you live out of state, an investor is a great option and allows you to save time and money on agent fees or commissions as well as any repairs.
+If the home you inherited requires repairs or you live out of state, a real estate investor is a great option and allows you to save time and money on agent fees or commissions as well as any repairs.

 Other Considerations for Selling an Inherited Property

-If your inherited property is in a location with high demand, selling with a real estate agent allows you to cash out if you don’t want tenants.
+If the property you inherited is in a location with high demand, selling with a real estate agent allows you to cash out if you don’t want tenants.
 But what if you’re in a more complicated situation such as inheriting a property with expensive repairs or multiple inheritors?
-There are more factors to consider and options to weigh when determining whether to sell your inherited property.
+There are more factors to consider and options to weigh when determining whether to sell the property.

 What if My Inherited Property has Expensive Repairs?